-The Series 2026 Bonds will be dated the date of their delivery and will bear interest from the dated date thereof, at the rates set forth on the inside cover page of this Official Statement.
+The Series 2026 Bonds are being issued to: (i) retire all of the outstanding principal amount of the Metropolitan Government's general obligation commercial paper bond anticipation notes at maturity; and (ii) pay certain costs of issuance related to the Series 2026 Bonds.
+See "PLAN OF FINANCE" and "SOURCES AND USES OF FUNDS" herein.
+The Series 2026 Bonds will be dated the date of their delivery and will bear interest from the dated date thereof, at the rates set forth on the inside cover pages of this Official Statement.
 Interest on the Series 2026 Bonds is payable semiannually on January 1 and July 1 of each year, commencing July 1, 2026.
-Principal on the Series 2026 Bonds is payable annually on January 1 on and through such years and in such principal amounts as set forth on the inside cover page of this Official Statement.
-The Series 2026 Bonds will be issued only in fully registered form, without coupons, in authorized denominations of \$5,000 or any integral multiple thereof equal to the principal amounts set forth on the inside cover page of this Official Statement and initially will be registered in the name of Cede & Co., as nominee of The Depository Trust Company, which will act as securities depository for the Series 2026 Bonds.
-U.S. Bank Trust Company, National Association, will serve as the registration and paying agent for the Series 2026 Bonds.
+Principal of each respective series of the Series 2026 Bonds is payable annually on January 1 on and through such years and in such principal amounts as set forth on the inside cover pages of this Official Statement.
+U.S. Bank Trust Company, National Association, Nashville, Tennessee, will serve as the Registration Agent for the Series 2026 Bonds.
 See "DESCRIPTION OF THE SERIES 2026 BONDS" herein.

-The Series 2026 Bonds are subject to redemption at the option of the Metropolitan Government, as set forth herein and more fully described in the Bond Resolution.
+The Series 2026 Bonds will be issued only in fully registered form, without coupons, in authorized denominations of \$5,000 or any integral multiple thereof equal to the principal amounts set forth on the inside cover pages of this Official Statement and initially will be registered in the name of Cede & Co., as nominee of The Depository Trust Company, which will act as securities depository for the Series 2026 Bonds.
+Purchases of beneficial ownership interests in the Series 2026 Bonds will be made in book-entry form only and purchasers will not receive physical delivery of certificates representing their beneficial ownership interests in the Series 2026 Bonds unless the book-entry-only system is discontinued.
+See "DESCRIPTION OF THE SERIES 2026 BONDS - Book-Entry-Only System" herein.
+The Series 2026A Bonds are not subject to optional redemption prior to maturity.
+The Series 2026B Bonds and the Series 2026C Bonds are subject to optional redemption prior to maturity.
 See "REDEMPTION PROVISIONS FOR THE SERIES 2026 BONDS" herein.